Disable OS X

 After booting, the fan still runs at full speed, but the throttling is gone:

 So far I haven't noticed any problems.
 I'll keep this post updated if I do.
-I'm glad the MacBook is usable again, and happy to avoid an ≈ $700 repair fee for a likely logic board replacement.
+I'm glad the MacBook is usable again, and happy to avoid (for now) a ≈ $700 repair fee for the logic board replacement.

 Updated Dec 10, 2015: I found that after updating from OS X El Capitan 10.11.1 to 10.11.2 I had to repeat these steps.
 I'm imagining this will be the case with most OS X updates.

 Updated Dec 11, 2015: Maybe it was the new I/O board, but the fan stopped running at max speed today!
-I restored the kernel extension from the backup, and now the MacBook Air is back to normal!
+I restored the kernel extension from the backup, and now the MacBook Air is back to normal, with normal thermal management.